Death Occurred Last Night: Production

-La morte risale a ieri sera was written by Biagio Proietti and director Duccio Tessari. the film is based on Giorgio Scerbanenco's 1969 novel I milanesi ammazzano al sabato (translation: The Milanese Kill on Saturdays).
+Death Occurred Last Night was written by Biagio Proietti and director Duccio Tessari. the film is based on Giorgio Scerbanenco's 1969 novel I milanesi ammazzano al sabato (translation: The Milanese Kill on Saturdays).
 The book was published just a few months before the author's death.
-Several of Scerbanenco's works featuring the detective character Duca Lamberti were adapted to film around this time, including Caliber 9 in 1972 and Safety Catch in 1970.
+Several of Scerbanenco's works featuring the detective character Duca Lamberti were adapted to film around this time, including Caliber 9 (1972) and Cran d'arrêt (1970).

 The film's soundtrack was composed by Gianni Ferrio, who had previously worked with Tessari on the 1969 Spaghetti Western Sundance and the Kid, and would do so again on his 1971 giallo The Bloodstained Butterfly.
 Ferrio's score spans several musical styles, incorporating psychedelic rock, baroque pop and jazz.

 Release

-La morte risale a ieri sera was distributed by Titanus in Italy on September 5, 1970.
+Death Occurred Last Night was distributed by Titanus in Italy on September 5, 1970.
 The film grossed a total of 568,294,000 Italian lire domestically.
 The film was later released in West Germany as Gemordet wird nur Samtags on July 16, 1971.
 The film has been distributed internationally under the titles Death Occurred Last Night, as well as Death Took Place Last Night and Horror Came out of the Fog.

 Reception

-From retrospective reviews, Robert Firsching wrote in AllMovie that La morte risale a ieri seras plot featured "a great deal more humanity than is typical for the [crime] genre", finding that Tessari's focus on characterisation over plot was its key strength.
+From retrospective reviews, Robert Firsching wrote in AllMovie that the film's plot featured "a great deal more humanity than is typical for the [crime] genre", finding that Tessari's focus on characterisation over plot was its key strength.
 Firsching commented on the film's score negatively, stating that Ferrio's score and its "bouncy" tone was inconsistent with the film.
+Nicholas Bell from IONCINEMA described it "as seedy and ridiculous as it is intriguing and unfailingly amusing", and argued "this fascinating title is a definite highlight in the little known Tessari's varied filmography".

 The film, and the character of Lamberti, have been seen as precursors to the postmodernist works of American director Quentin Tarantino.